ALCS Educational Writers' Award

-For a sixth year the Society of Authors is administering the ALCS Award for Educational Writing.
-The award this year is for books published during 2011 and 2012 for the 5 - 11 age group.
+For an eighth year the Society of Authors is administering the ALCS Educational Writers' Award.
+The award this year is for books published during 2012 and 2013 for the 12-18 age group.

 The £2,000 award will be given to an outstanding example of traditionally published non-fiction (with or without illustrations) that stimulates and enhances learning.

-The result was announced on 3 December by Tristram Hunt MP, Shadow Secretary of State for Education, at the All Party Writers Group (APWG) Winter Reception at the House of Commons.
+The result was announced on 2 December by Tristram Hunt MP, Shadow Secretary of State for Education, at the All Party Parliamentary Writers Group (APWG) Winter Reception at the House of Commons.

-Presenting the winning author and illustrator with a cheque for £2000, Tristram Hunt commented:
+Presenting the winning authors with a cheque for £2000, Tristram Hunt commented:

-"My congratulations to the winners of the Educational Writers' Award and indeed to all the shortlisted authors on their outstanding writing for children.
-I'm very pleased to support this ALCS & Society of Authors award which celebrates inspiring educational writing and encourages a spirit of enquiry in young people."
+"My congratulations to the winners of the Educational Writers' Award and to all the shortlisted authors on their outstanding writing for children.
+I'm very pleased to support this ALCS & Society of Authors award which celebrates inspiring educational writing."

-The 2013 Award focussed on books for 5 - 11 year olds, published in 2011 and 2012.
-Molecule Mayhem! beat off strong competition from three other titles shortlisted for this year’s Award.
+The 2014 Award focussed on books for 12 - 18 year olds, published in 2012 and 2013. the world in infographics: ANIMAL KINGDOM beat off strong competition from three other titles shortlisted for this year’s Award.
 They were:

 Publisher: Book House

-This year’s judges - school librarian, Julie Loy; primary school teacher, Ann Mutlow; and children’s writer, Steve Skidmore (pictured) - were unanimous in their praise for the winning title, describing it as:
+This year’s judges - teacher Vanessa Casey; school librarian Aidan Higgins; and author Anne Rooney - were unanimous in their praise for the winning title, describing it as:

 “An outstanding book to engage any reader in this Information Age.
 More information is packed into its vivid, colourful pages than looks possible, all presented through brilliant, easy-to-read infographics.
 The whole book jumps out at you and is thoroughly engaging and informative.”